Etrade rating

 Etrade Account Comparison

-Interactive Brokers offers trading in forex, precious metals, and foreign stocks, which E*Trade does not.
+Interactive Brokers offers forex, precious metals, and foreign stocks—none of which are available at E*Trade.

-Fidelity has an app for Apple TV, and Charles Schwab has a skill for Amazon Echo.
+Fidelity has an app for Apple TV, while Charles Schwab has an Amazon Echo skill.

 Recommendations

-Mutual Fund Investors: E*Trade is one of the top brokers for mutual funds.
+Mutual Fund Investors: E*Trade is one of the best brokers for mutual funds.

-Active ETF and Stock Trading: E*Trade is good for frequent traders with at least $1,000.
-Charles Schwab could also be a better choice.
+Active ETF and Stock Trading: E*Trade is a solid choice for frequent traders with at least $1,000 to invest, though Charles Schwab might be a better option.

 E*Trade Review Summary

-E*Trade is one of the most recognized brokers in the U.S. While it is smaller by total assets than some competitors, it still stands up well against them.
+E*Trade is one of the best-known brokerage firms in the U.S. Though it’s smaller by total assets than some of its competitors, it still competes well with them.

 About the Author